• Skip to primary navigation

 Cherchez-vous un tarif d’électricité ou de gaz naturel plus abordable?
 Trouvez-le avec le meilleur site Web de comparaison d’énergie au Canada.

-While some companies charge very simple and easy to understand electricity rates, many offer plans with pricing structures that seem confusing, random or even intentionally opaque.
+While some companies charge very simple and easy-to-understand electricity rates, many offer plans with pricing structures that seem confusing, random or even intentionally opaque.
 To help clear up some of the confusion, here is a breakdown of some of the more common electricity rate plans used by retailers and electricity utilities.

 Hourly Ontario Energy Price (HOEP)